The Google Analytics Data Import feature is great for importing advertising data from non-google platforms such as Facebook.

 Having the ability to analyze Facebook Cost Data for your direct response traffic campaigns in Google Analytics can provide multiple benefits:

-- First of all, it allows you to look at all of your Facebook Cost Data and Site Visitor Behavior aggregated in a single place.
+- First, it allows you to look at all of your Facebook Cost Data and Site Visitor Behavior aggregated in a single place.
 This makes reporting easier.
 Whether analyzing data inside of Google Analytics, pulling data into a spreadsheet via Supermetrics, or using a third-party reporting platform.

-- With automated campaign tagging, your imported Facebook Cost Data will now properly map Facebook campaign click with Google Analytics session data.
+- Second, with automated campaign tagging, imported Facebook Cost Data will now properly map Facebook campaign cost, impressions and clicks with Google Analytics session data.
 As a result, importing cost data into Google Analytics provides a complete picture of campaign performance.

 For example, take the Cost Analysis Report below.
 This default report, available in Google Analytics, displays ongoing cost, impression, click and conversion data for both Facebook and Google Ads.

 In this post, I will go over using Google Analytics Data Import for setting up Facebook Cost Data.
-You can then manually upload a .csv file or access the Data Set in Easyautotagging and automate the Google Analytics data import process.
+You can then manually upload a .csv file or access the Data Set in EasyAutoTagging to automate the Google Analytics data import process.

 What is a Data Set in Google Analytics?